usnistgov/OSCAL/docs/content/concepts/layer/control/catalog/sp800-53rev5-example.md

 >
 > __References__: [OMB A-130], [SP 800-12], [SP 800-30], [SP 800-39], [SP 800-100], [IR 7874].

-Encoding this text in OSCAL entails an analysis that turns it "inside out" and exposes the implicit structures (the "bones") as a kind of exoskeleton around the text, using a common and non-proprietary data encoding standard such as XML or JSON to provide the "form" of the cast.
-Within this organization, all these data points become distinguishable and recognizable to any downstream processor (consumer or partner) who expects OSCAL, or who can interpret it, defining OSCAL both narrowly, in its technical senses, and broadly: as a standard, a set of norms and conventions, a collection of tools, applications and resources, and a community of practice.
-From the encoded data, the text's "original format" (or something like it) can be restored, but much else can be done as well: the semantics of the information (the set of meaningful discriminations) can be mined, sifted, collated, ranked, annotated, and related to other data points internal or external.
+Representing this text in a machine readable form involves providing more structure around the text, allowing each data point to be easily identified by a machine.
+OSCAL defines the syntax for XML, JSON, and YAML structures to represent this information, allowing any downstream consumer, who expects OSCAL, to parse this data.
+This allows a processor to produce the text's "original" or any other format from the structured OSCAL representation.
+The processor can also sort, analyze, filter, enrich or transform this data for any purpose.

-Since OSCAL is designed purposefully to represent such data sets (in a specific semantic domain, namely the [NIST Risk Management Framework](https://csrc.nist.gov/publications/detail/sp/800-37/rev-2/final) or RMF), the casting of this information into OSCAL encoding can be straightforward, economical and clean.
+Since OSCAL is designed purposefully to represent such data sets, the casting of this information into OSCAL encoding can be straightforward, economical and clean.

 ## Control, ID and title